fxbriol/fxbriol.github.io/_pages/about.md

 * I have been promoted to *Professor of Statistics and Machine Learning* at UCL, effective 1st October 2025.

+* I have joined the organisers of the 'One World Approximate Bayesian Inference' online seminar series.
+See [here](https://warwick.ac.uk/fac/sci/statistics/news/upcoming-seminars/abcworldseminar/) for future talks.

 * [New paper](https://arxiv.org/abs/2506.06087) on simulation-based inference with multiple simulators of varying fidelity accepted at NeurIPS 2025.

 * I recently gave a course on "Robust and scalable simulation-based inference" at [Greek Stochastics 2025](https://www.stochastics.gr/meetings/omicron/index.html).
 The slides are now available [here](https://fxbriol.github.io/pdfs/slides-SBI-course.pdf).